-Where other bands overload the ears of the listener with a gazillion of instruments and sounds (because they can), Realms sports this almost minimalisticly purist approach when using instruments.
+Where other bands overload the ears of the listener with a gazillion of instruments and sounds (because they can), Realms sports this almost minimalistic and purist approach when using instruments.
 The plain, but again very precise use of drums is very fitting to the overall soundscape.
-When listening to the album, I find myself in a black room in shades of gray, looking out into a lightning riddled, stormy and desolate countryside.
+I found myself in a black room in shades of gray, looking out into a lightning riddled, stormy and desolate countryside.

 The almost hypnotic nature of the tracks pulls you into something of a doom-laden daydream that is difficult to escape.
 That said, focusing on individual tracks gets cumbersome after a while.
-I would thus recommend to listen to the album as a whole.
+I would thus recommend listening to the album as a whole.